rrbrambley/MessageBeast-ObjC/README.md

     dispatch_once(&onceToken, ^{
         AATTMessageManagerConfiguration *config = [[AATTMessageManagerConfiguration alloc] init];

-        //all Messages will be inserted into the sqlite config.isDatabaseInsertionEnabled = YES;

         //location annotations will be examined and AATTDisplayLocations will be assigned to Messages config.isLocationLookupEnabled = YES;